krishshinde2128-glitch/my-git-lab/my-git-lab/README.md

-Added a line as User 1
+This is the User 1 version.